iwdgo/gotip-build/README.md

 # Build and test Go from source

 Go must be available to build the language from source.
-The [toolchain](https://go.dev/doc/toolchain) for testing is go1.20 following this [comment](https://github.com/golang/go/issues/57001#issuecomment-1332663570).
+The [toolchain](https://go.dev/doc/toolchain) for testing is go1.22.

 Besides the [install](https://go.dev/doc/install/source) documentation, more details on [wiki](https://github.com/iwdgo/gotip-build/wiki).